-To understand the performance of Python's lists, we can benchmark some lists' methods.

-In the snippet below, we use Python's timeit module to create a Timer object whose first parameter is what we want to time and the second parameter is a statement to set up the test.
+To understand better the performance of Python's lists, we benchmark some lists' methods.
+In the snippet bellow, we use Python's timeit module to create a Timer object whose first parameter is what we want to time and the second parameter is a statement to set up the test.
 The timeit module will time how long it takes to execute the statement some number of times (one million times by default).
+When test is done, it returns the time as a floating point value representing the total number of seconds: